 Most squid are caught incidentally in the midwater trawl pollock fishery (Table 5), primarily over the shelf break and slope or in deep waters of the Aleutian Basin (subareas 515, 517, 519, 521 and 522; Table 6).
-Prior to 1997, catch in the Aleutian Islands statistical areas (541-543) contributed a measurable portion of the total squid catch (Table 6 and Figure 3).
-Since then, the observed squid catch has been almost exclusively from areas 517 and 519 (Table 6 and Figure 3).
+Prior to 1997, catch in the Aleutian Islands statistical areas (541-543) contributed a measurable portion of the total squid catch (Table 6 and Figure 4).
+Since then, the observed squid catch has been almost exclusively from areas 517 and 519 (Table 6 and Figure 4).
 Some of this redistribution could be due to changes in observer coverage over time, but because the primary fisheries in these areas have high levels of observer coverage, this redistribution could also reflect changing fishing patterns and / or changes in squid distributions.

 In the EBS, the distribution of squid catch appears to have remained fairly constant over time.
-From 1997-1999, squid catches were highly associated with the major canyons along the EBS slope (Figure 4).
-This result is supported by a more recent analysis of squid catch from 2000 to 2007 (Figure 5).
+From 1997-1999, squid catches were highly associated with the major canyons along the EBS slope (Figure 5).
+This result is supported by a more recent analysis of squid catch from 2000 to 2010 (Figures 6-8).
 While squids were caught throughout the EBS slope and outer domain of the EBS shelf, the highest catches consistently occurred near the major canyons.
 Bering Canyon, the southernmost, appears to have the highest catches.
 Large mean catches were also associated with Pribilof Canyon, and particularly the southern part of this canyon.
 In some years large catches also occurred in Zhemchug Canyon.
+Analysis of catch by quarter (Figure 8) indicates that catches during the first half of the year occur in the southern portion of the EBS, while in the third quarter catches shift to the north.